danieldkim/charlotte/README.md

 * **archiver** - same as the browser option with the same name; will be called before the browser callback.

+* **renderHtml** - boolean indicating whether template+bundle should be
+  rendered into HTML. defaults to `true`. use this to avoid the cost of rendering the HTML if you're only interested in the bundle.

 The `callback` is invoked when the request is complete and has this signature: